TPS to Green Card

 - South Sudan

-The list changes often at the U.S. government’s discretion.
-An immigration attorney can give you the most accurate and up-to-date information.
+The list often changes at the U.S. government’s discretion.
+An immigration attorney can give you the most accurate and up-to-date information about what you need.

 Can TPS Apply for Green Card?

 What is TPS, and can people with it apply for a green card?
 TPS does not supply immigrants with a separate path to lawful permanent residence (a green card) or citizenship.